FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/prerequisites_cft_tcpip/setting_parameters_in_tcp_ip.md

 To maximize the transfer flow performance in a CFT environment, you can modify the TCP Windows variable in the Windows registry database.
 Access the cftnet.conf file and modify the variable: TCP TCPWINDOWSIZE.
 There is no minimum or maximum value.
-You must run {{< TransferCFT/componentshortname  >}} to test the new variable performance.
+You must run Transfer CFT{{< TransferCFT/componentshortname  >}} to test the new variable performance.

 Example